spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/03-Day/03-Day-LessonPlan.md

   },
 ```

-  * Take a moment to go over the two plugins.
-Although most of the configuration can vary, depending on the app, it's important that the icon `src` points to a valid path to an icon for the application.
+  * Although most of the configuration can vary, depending on the app, it's important that the icon `src` points to a valid path to an icon for the application.

   ```js
   plugins: [